 Judas' exalted opinion of himself as the "greatest" disciple, deserving of honor, could have easily been encouraged and fed by Satan (see Luke 22:1-4) whose chief sin is vanity (Isaiah 14:12-14).
 Peter, in the seating diagram, is located across from John in the lowest (most humble) place at the table.

-The above seating diagram is correct because it explains how and why certain events, most of which centered around Judas Iscariot, occurred at the supper (Passover):
+The above seating diagram is correct (and Da Vinci's portrayal of the "supper" is incorrect) because it explains how and why certain events, most of which centered on Judas Iscariot, occurred at Christ's last Passover celebration.

 The Bible states that Peter somehow got John's attention, during the Passover, to ask him to ask Jesus who it was that would betray him:

 "Simon Peter therefore motioned to him (John) to ask who it was of whom He spoke."
 (John 13:21, 24, NKJV throughout unless stated)

 Peter, because he was sitting on the opposite side of the table, was able to not only get John's attention but also lean over the table to request John find out who among them was the betrayer.